deep-entertainment/safehouse/design/items/upper_hall_lamp.md

 	- on [PUZZLE 3 1 - Fixing the lamp](../gdd.md#PUZZLE%203%201%20-%20Fixing%20the%20lamp)

 		> [marjorie](../characters/marjorie.md)
-		> Now, the bulb has the wrong size.
+		> No, the bulb has the wrong size.
 	- Default

 		> [marjorie](../characters/marjorie.md)